nachoplus/tychoCatServer/README.md

 2. MPCORB.DAT is only valid for a dates near (+-100days) its epoch.
 To overhelm this limitation the elements in MPCORB.DAT are propagated to diferents epoch using 'integrat', thus acurate calculation will be done.
 In this mode updateMPCORB.py script must be running all the time in order to update the database with new asteroids.
 This mode of operation is oriented to precoveries and general ephemerids server for far dates.(use_fix_mpcorb='False')

-This software is heavily base on pyephem for calculations https://github.com/brandon-rhodes/pyephem .
-Also use a Bill Gray integrat from project pluto http://www.projectpluto.com/pluto/integrat.htm .

 __Installing__
 ----------